High-density, memory foam, and latex couch cushions for heavy people showing no-sag support and comfort

 • Wooden seat panels

-Fluff and Reshape Cushions Regularly
+Fluff and Reposition Cushions Regularly

-Additional Tip
+Additional Tip for Heavy Users

-• Ensure your cushions are high-density foam (2.5–3.0 lbs / 40–48 kg/m³) or memory foam layered with support foam for heavier users.
+• Use high-density foam (2.5–3.0 lbs / 40–48 kg/m³) or layered memory foam systems.

 Signs Couch Cushions Need Replacement for Heavy Users